Ready to Build a Real Estate Team?

 As the leader of your real estate team, your primary job is to Educate, Motivate & Train

-It’s to important that you always give the agents on your team a reason to stay with you.
-It’s critical that you consistently bring value, build excitement, develop growth plans and stretch each team members potential.
-You also need to stay in contact with each member so that yuo have a clear understanding of their needs, motives and struggles.
+It’s too important that you always give the agents on your team a reason to stay with you.
+It’s critical that you consistently bring value, build excitement, develop growth plans and stretch each team member’s potential.
+You also need to stay in contact with each member so that you have a clear understanding of their needs, motives, and struggles.

 Bill Crespo also shared that if you want to build a fighting (i.e. very driven) team, there are a few things that need to happen: